Skip to content

 If option is not chosen, trimming of all three is enabled.

 --trim Specify what to trim.
-Options are 'none', 'all', 'adapters', and 'primers'.
+Options are 'none', 'all', and 'adapters'.

+Choose 'adapters' to just trim adapters.
 The 'none' choice is equivalent to using --no-trim.

 Note that this only applies to DNA.
 RNA adapters are always trimmed.